-Thank you for coming to the 7th annual Raven Rocks Run!
+Thank you for coming to the 8th annual Raven Rocks Run!
 Welcome to Ward Pound Ridge Reservation!
 Before we get going onto the course, I have a few items to cover briefly.
 I am Rob Cummings, race director for the Raven Rocks Run.

-104 of you joined (or renewed) Friends of Trailside Museum as members – over $9,000 raised.
-You can still sign up through at the race website’s Trailside Museum link.
+89 (!!) runners joined Friends of Trailside Museum as members – over $5,600 raised.
+You can still sign up through at the race website’s Friends of Trailside Museum link for 2024 membership.

 We did some course “grooming” over the past two weeks.
-But Tropical Storm Nicole had other ideas.
-Rocks, leaves, and other hazards are always a natural part of the trail.
+Much of it seems to have survived.
+But rocks, leaves, roots, and other hazards are always a natural part of the trail.
 Take care and take those rocky downhills slowly.
 The uphills you can go fast on.

-Course markings are pink flags, pink ribbon, and one spot with yellow caution tape (that’s the RAVEN ROCKS OVERLOOK) to keep you going on the right trail.
+Course markings are pink flags, pink ribbon.
 Pre-run by Lee, Peeter, Jacob, Scott, Alix, Greg, Steve, Madie, Brett, and other Sunday Runners.
 I am quite sure they scared the coyotes and bears away.

 SWEEPS.
 Sweeps will be following along behind the runners.
 If you can’t continue, stay on the course and the sweeps will catch up to you and send for help if you need it.
 They have cell phones, sweep maps, and LVAC contact info.

 After runners finish we will have awards near the tent.
 Please stick around — you may go home with a prize!

 THANK YOUS….
 PAST BIB #1s – ALL BUT ONE ARE HERE?

 - 2015 — Ciorsdan thank you for helping with the whole event.
 Always #1 in my heart.
 I love you babe!